pyOpenSci/software-peer-review/software-peer-review-guide/editor-in-chief-guide.md

 Once all of the above is complete, the Editor in Chief should:

-* Add any comments to the bottom of your editor checks comment
+* Add any comments to the bottom of your editor checks comment.
-* Update the yaml in the header of the issue with the editor assigned to the review
+* Update the YAML in the issue's header with the editor assigned to the review.
 * Add the tag `2/seeking-reviewer(s)` to the issue.

 ## A note about submissions that are incomplete or vague

 In some cases:

-* online documentation of a package is sparse,
+* Online documentation of a package is sparse.
-* the README is minimal or hard to understand or
+* README is minimal or hard to understand.
-* there is no clear documentation setup.
+* No clear documentation setup.
-* elements of the YAML template at the top of the issue are not filled out.
+* Elements of the YAML template at the top of the issue are not filled out.

 This makes assessment of the package's scope much harder.
 In this case, please ask the author for more information.
 Even if the package is deemed